syednaved1/Ca1/README.md

 Numerous academic studies have made the prediction that people's reliance on the Internet will only grow over time.
 There is no answer that is universally applicable because different tasks can be completed using various combinations of more recent technology, such as cloud services, and a wide variety of business domains.
-Consequently, there is no answer that is one size fits all.
-It's possible that the criteria will shift based on the scope, character, and environment of the endeavour.
-On the Isle of Man, a smaller number of small and medium-sized businesses (hence the term SMEs).
 As for the current configuration of the company, they make use of traditional IT infrastructure facilities, data centers, servers, networking hardware, desktop computers, and enterprise application solutions, installed on-premises for private use by the company.

 On the other hand, for the web hosting of their websites, they make use of traditional web hosting.
 In this configuration, the traditional web host makes use of physical server space to meet the requirements